frePPLe/frepple/doc/installation-guide/advanced-configuration.rst

 are standard.
 You may have specific requirements that require additional configuration to deploy frepple.

-The page captures some common additional configuration tasks.
+This page captures some common additional configuration tasks.

 You have a topic you'd like to see covered on this page?
 Let us know on https://github.com/frePPLe/frepple/discussions or https://github.com/frePPLe/frepple/issues

 * :ref:`https`
+* :ref:`extra_scenarios`
 * :ref:`websocket`
 * :ref:`proxy`
-* :ref:`extra_scenarios`

 .. _https: